imabutahersiddik/Go-Decentralized/README.md

 - **Customizable Styling**: Easily customize the appearance of the decentralized page and the "Open Decentralized Page" link to match your website's branding and design.

-- **GitHub Repository Support**: Host your decentralized web page on a GitHub repository, providing version control and collaboration capabilities.

 ## Installation

 1. Include the `d-web.js` file from a CDN in the `<head>` section of your web page.